Velprathap89/codingsparkles-website/content/blog/RemoveItem/index.md

 ---
-title: Three Possible Ways to Removing First Item from Array (Array of Objects)
+title: Three Possible Ways to Removing First Item from Array
 date: "2021-09-05T04:00:00.284Z"
-description: Removing an item from the list will be more useful, while working on the applications like appointment planner.
-Because we may need to remove the particular appointment from the list of appointments...
+description: Removing an item from the list will be more useful, while working on the applications like appointment planner...
 thumb: RemoveItem.jpg
 tags: ["JavaScript"]
 ---